NetAutLabs/st2_webhook/README.md

 ### Workflow

 Create a workflow.
-We use `core.echo`, `core.pause`, `core.noop` to simulate a workflow that takes a "Service ID" as an input and deployes the service in parallel on two systems.
+We use `core.echo`, `core.pause`, `core.noop` to simulate a workflow that takes a "Service ID" as input and deploys the service in parallel on two systems.
 After both jobs are finished (join all), the monitoring system is updated, and a notification is sent.

 ![workflow](imgs/workflow.png)